isl-org/DirectFuturePrediction/README.md

-# Code for the paper "Learning to act by predicting the future" by Alexey Dosovitskiy and Vladlen Koltun
+# Code for the paper "Learning to Act by Predicting the Future" by Alexey Dosovitskiy and Vladlen Koltun

 If you use this code or the provided environments in your research, please cite the following paper:

     @inproceedings{DK2017,
-    author    = {Alexey Dosovitskiy and Vladlen Koltun}, title     = {Learning to act by predicting the future}, booktitle = {International Conference on Learning Representations (ICLR)}, year      = {2017}
+    author    = {Alexey Dosovitskiy and Vladlen Koltun}, title     = {Learning to Act by Predicting the Future}, booktitle = {International Conference on Learning Representations (ICLR)}, year      = {2017}
     }